The Correct Road Risk Insurance for Your Business

 - Comprehensive (Comp) – A Comprehensive policy includes the same cover as TPO & TPFT, plus it covers accidental damage to the vehicles that the trader owns or has care of.
 So, if a customer’s vehicle is damaged in an accident while being tested, a Comprehensive policy will cover the cost of the repairs.

-Your Motor Trade Policy
+Your Road Risk Policy

 If you sell cars, you might need to drive a car to a garage, a customer’s address for delivery, or even take over during an assisted test drive.
 If you offer a valet service, a customer may leave their car to be cleaned outside of the valet business.
 This might require you to move the car closer to a water source or to park it in another bay.
 If you did happen to become involved in an accident whilst moving a vehicle in this way, and you do not have the correct insurance in place, you will not be covered for any damage that might occur.